microsoft/qlib/docs/start/getdata.rst

 ``QLib`` Initialization:

 .. note:: In order to get the data, users need to initialize ``Qlib`` with `qlib.init` first.
-Please refer to `initialization <initialization.rst>`_.
+Please refer to `initialization <initialization.html>`_.

-If users followed steps in `initialization <initialization.rst>`_ and downloaded the data, they should use the following code to initialize qlib
+If users followed steps in `initialization <initialization.html>`_ and downloaded the data, they should use the following code to initialize qlib

 .. code-block:: python